Blog Tips & Tricks

 • Rename or delete the .htaccess file and regenerate it through permalinks.

-Step 5: Set Up Redirects
+Step 5: Set up redirects

 • Use the Redirection plugin to create 301 redirects for broken URLs, pointing them to relevant pages.

-Step 6: Monitor for Future Errors
+Step 6: Monitor for future errors

 • Use tools like MonsterInsights, Google Search Console, or 404 to 301 Redirect plugins to track and resolve 404 errors as they appear.